ejseqera/showcase/demo/docs/014_automation_on_the_seqera_platform.md

 The full list of endpoints is available in Seqera's OpenAPI schema found [here](https://cloud.seqera.io/openapi/index.html).
 The API requires an authentication token to be specified in every API request.
 This can be created in your user menu under **Your tokens**.

+/// details | Click to show animation
+    type: example

 ![Platform access token](./assets/generate-access-token.gif)
+///

 The token is only displayed once.
 Store your token in a secure place.
 Use this token to authenticate requests to the API.

-!!!
-Advanced
+/// details | Advanced
+        type: info

 For an example of how to use the API to launch a pipeline, we can make the following request using cURL:

-    ```bash
     curl -X POST "https://api.cloud.seqera.io/workflow/launch?workspaceId=38659136604200" \
         -H "Accept: application/json" \
         -H "Authorization: Bearer <your_access_token>" \